UP Math Challenge

 The volunteers are divided into five teams, one for each problem and the examinations are passed around from team to team until they are all graded.

-If you are interested in volunteering for Grading Day, please send an e-mail to Andy Poe with the following information:
+If you are interested in volunteering for Grading Day, please send an e-mail to Dr. Andy Poe with the following information:

 Your Name